The Storey Scholarships program is RMIT’s longest-running scholarship and has supported life-changing student opportunities since 1955.

 Watch this video to learn more about the amazing impact Storey Scholarships have had RMIT students.

 You can donate today to ensure that RMIT students continue to enjoy life changing opportunities through the Storey Scholarships.
 With your support, RMIT can fulfill its mission to offer life-changing scholarships to every deserving student.

-John Storey Junior was a young man full of drive and energy.
-While studying Mechanical Engineering at RMIT, known then as the Melbourne Technical College, he helped found the Student Representative Council, acted as its first President, and lobbied for the establishment of a central library.
-His studies were cut short when he was diagnosed with leukaemia and died in 1947, aged just 22.
+John Storey Junior was a Mechanical Engineering student at RMIT (then the Melbourne Technical College) who helped establish the Student Representative Council, acted as its first President, and lobbied for the establishment of a central library.
+His studies were cut short when he was tragically diagnosed with leukaemia, dying in 1947 at just 22 years old.

 His father, industrialist Sir John Storey, left a sizeable bequest to RMIT eight years later and established a fund for scholarships to commemorate the life of his son.
 Today, the John Storey Junior Memorial Scholarship Fund supports the prominent Storey Scholarships program.
 Each year, the program awards $10,000 to six students undertaking their first international exchange and supports tuition for one exceptional student enrolled full-time in Mechanical Engineering.